palash80/Palash-repo/Readme56.md

 ### 3. Error Resolution:

-- **Alerting:** Configure Prometheus to alert for critical database errors and resource issues.
+- **Alerting:** Configure Prometheus to alert for critical services errors and resource issues.
 - **Visualization:** Use Grafana to help identify and diagnose issues quickly through comprehensive dashboards.

 ### 4. Performance Optimization: